egc112/ddwrt/adblock/readme.md

         0 4 * * * root /jffs/ddwrt-adblock.sh
    9. reboot
    10. Debug by removing the # on the second line of the script, view with: `grep -i adblock /var/log/messages`
+   11. Prevent LAN clients to use their own DNS by ticking/enabling `Forced DNS Redirection` and
+       `Forced DNS Redirection DoT` on Basic Setup page

 References